kprakhar27/kafka-Rest-Api-connect-Demo/README.md

 ## Rest-API Demo for
-Based in the work of [kafka-connect-demo](https://github.com/l0n3star/kafka-connect-demo).
+Based on the work of [kafka-connect-demo](https://github.com/l0n3star/kafka-connect-demo).
 The only changes made was to use [kafka Rest connector](https://github.com/llofberg/kafka-connect-rest.git) instead of couchbase connector which was used in the original demo.
 The source configuration was changed to relflect connection to a url (and not a couchbase source).

 ## Aim
 This helps to connect to a Rest-Api and collect data continuously in kafka.
 Further analysis can be done on the collected data.